PeppeL-G/course-material/src/courses/web-development-advanced-concepts/written-examination.md

 When the date for these periods is approaching you can find more information about location and date at [the JU page *Exam Schedule JTH*](https://ju.se/student/en/studies/examination/exam-schedule-jth.html).

 ## Registration
-As describe on [the JU page *Digital Exam*](https://ju.se/student/en/digital-exam.html) you must register for the Inspera exam before you're allowed to write it.
+As describe on the JU page [Digital Exam](https://ju.se/student/en/digital-exam.html) you must register for the Inspera exam before you're allowed to write it.

 ::: warning Re-register for re-examinations
-You need to register for each written examination you want to attend; if you want to write a re-exam, you still need to register for it even if you registered for the ordinary exam.
+You need to register for each written examination you want to attend.
+If you want to write a re-exam, you need to register for the re-exam even if you registered for the ordinary exam.
 :::

 ::: danger The registration closes